 The 2016 Mobility Bond provides $482 million for the Corridor Mobility Program.
-The Corridor Mobility Program is the development, design, and construction of improvements along key Austin corridors that enhance mobility, safety, and connectivity for all users—whether you drive, bike, or take transit.
+The Corridor Mobility Program is the development, design, and construction of improvements along key Austin corridors that enhance mobility, safety, and connectivity for all users—whether you drive, walk, bike, or take transit.

 Corridors are primary roadways that affect the overall transportation network.
 They are used for getting around, destinations for residents and visitors, and home to businesses as well as many Austinites.